 The State representative pathway opportunities are:

 Since entering the national competition in the middle of the last century, the Warriors have proved to be an outstanding success in both short and longer versions of the game, and in providing players for the national team.
 In the 2014-15 season, the Warriors were Sheffield Shield runners-up and Matador BBQs One-Day Cup champions.

 The Perth Scorchers lifted the 2013-14 and 2014-15 Big Bash League titles and made the Finals of the two previous editions.
 The club has qualified for the 2012, 2013, 2014 and 2015 Champions League Twenty20 competitions.

 High Performance Programs

 We also conduct many quality high performance programs that provide the pathway to our representative State team opportunities.

-District Cricket is the pathway competition players need to be playing to gain entry into our high performance pathway programs and teams.
+Premier Cricket is the pathway competition players need to be playing to gain entry into our high performance pathway programs and teams.

 We also offer great opportunities for females to represent our State.
 We enter junior teams in national competitions at Under 15 & Under 18 age levels.
 The Alcohol.Think Again Western Fury (our open women’s team) play in the Women’s National Cricket League (WNCL) in a 50-over competition and also compete in a separate T20 competition.

-A variety of high performance programs are offered to our emerging female players including talent camps, the Talented Athlete Program
+A variety of high performance programs are offered to our emerging female players including talent camps and the Girls Country Cricket Carnival.